GloveDotCom/meetup/bowery/README.md

 # Docker Meetup & Bowery.io

-This will be the foundation for me sharing [Bowery.io] at the [Cincinnati Docker] Meetup.
+This will be the foundation for me sharing [Bowery] at the [Cincinnati Docker] Meetup.

-"Some background: [Bowery.io] is a service for keeping your development environment in sync.
+"Some background: [Bowery] is a service for keeping your development environment in sync.
 It’s a terminal that sits right alongside your text-editor and browser, but unlike your normal terminal, it connects you to an exact replica of your production environment, shared with your team.
 This makes it easy to get up and running on a project and avoid bugs that comes from discrepancies between your development and production environments."

 ### Version